Br4z/Gray_notes/notes/personal.Books.The Linux command line.7-Redirection.md

 > Notice that the order of the redirections is significant
 >
-> The redirection of standard error must always occur after redirecting standard output or it doesn’t work.
+> The redirection of standard error must always occur after redirecting standard output or it doesn't work.

 Recent versions of bash provide a second, more streamlined method for performing this combined redirection, shown here: